qgis/QGIS-Documentation/source/docs/training_manual/basic_map/symbology.rst

    :align: center

-* Click on the :guilabel:`Border style` dropdown.
+* Click on the :guilabel:`Stroke style` dropdown.
 At the moment, it should be showing a short line and the words :guilabel:`Solid Line`.
 * Change this to :guilabel:`No Pen`.
 * Click :guilabel:`OK`.